... Skip to main content

 Accident

-A person may also explain that any sexual touching that happened was accidental.
+Any sexual touching that happened may have been accidental.
 Only intentional touches are potentially criminal.

 Courts impose strict rules on questioning a complainant about past sexual history.
 Defence lawyers must seek court approval before introducing this evidence.
 The judge may allow questions about a complainant's past sexual history with the defendant or someone else if it is relevant to an issue in the case and has significant probative value.

-Beyond sexual assault, Canada’s Criminal Code includes charges such as:
+Beyond sexual assault, the Criminal Code includes charges such as:

 • Sexual exploitation: Engaging in sexual activity with a person aged 16-17 in a relationship of trust or authority.